AlgART Home

 In other words, it is supposed that all dimensions "after" the actual number of dimensions are always equal to 1.
 For example, the one-dimensional matrix with L elements can be interpreted as 2-dimensional Lx1 matrix, or 3-dimensional Lx1x1 one, etc.

 The matrix object is immutable, that means that there are no ways to change any dimension or the reference to the built-in AlgART array.
 But the matrix elements can be modified, if the AlgART array is not immutable.
-So, the matrix object is thread-safe or thread-compatible in the same situation as the built-in AlgART array: see comments to Array interface.
+So, the matrix object is thread-safe or thread-compatible in the same situations as the built-in AlgART array: see comments to Array interface.

 The generic argument T specifies the type of the built-in AlgART array.
 Any array type can be declared here, but the contract of this interface requires that the array must be unresizable.
 So, there are no ways to create a matrix with MutableArray (or its subinterface) as the type argument, alike Matrix<MutableByteArray>: all creation methods throw IllegalArgumentException in this case.